 The suit was jointly filed by the ACLU of Texas, the ACLU Criminal Law Reform Project, and Arnold & Porter Kaye Scholer LLP.

-Update (5/7/19): The court has certified the case as a class action.
-The County and other defendants have appealed that decision.
-The court held an evidentiary hearing in January.
-A decision on the preliminary injunction motions is pending.
-The court has denied multiple motions to dismiss the case.
-Most significantly, the court has held that:
+The court has also certified the case as a class action.
+The County and other defendants have appealed that decision

 - People are entitled to appointed counsel at their initial bail hearing;